-Let's learn about the different types of searches you can do using the search bar:
+Let's learn about the different types of searches, opens a new window you can do using the search bar:

 Keyword, title, author and subject search

 A catalog search is the most popular type of search.
-You use this when you want to search for a book, movie, cd, etc. When searching the catalog "keyword" is the default search, which means your search results will display any records that contain that keyword in either the title, author or subject fields.
-For instance if you search "gardening," you would get books about gardening and books with the word gardening in the title.
+You use this when you want to search for a book, movie, cd, or another type of format.
+When searching the catalog, "keyword" is the default search, which means your search results will display any records that contain that keyword in either the title, author or subject fields.
+For instance, if you search "gardening," you would see books about gardening and books with the word "gardening" in the title.
 If you want a book with "Gardening" in the title, and don't want all the extra search results, you can change the drop-down menu to search the catalog by "title."
 Author and subject work the same way.

 Use "series" in the drop-down menu to search for a book that is part of a series.
 For example, if you search "hunger" it will give you a list books with the word "hunger" in the title or series name.

 Tags are descriptive labels or keywords that you and other library users attach to a title.
 Tags help you categorize titles in ways different from how your library classifies them.
 A tag can be a single word or a phrase.
 Some examples of tags that have been added to the book "The Book Thief" are: historical fiction, dark, holocaust, death, tragedy.

 Let's say your really love "The Book Thief" and want to find other similar books.
 Chances are that book is on a list with many other books people recommend reading if you like that one.
 Search your favorite book with the drop-down category "list" and see what you find!
 These include lists made by our staff and patrons, in addition to library staff and patrons around the world.